How do I use a VPN for online banking when I travel?

 If you would like to try to use your VPN service to access your bank accounts as you travel, you can set your IP address to a location that is the same geographic location from where you normally bank.

 If you don’t want to use a VPN to connect to Paypal or your bank, you have the option of simply turning off your VPN while accessing financial information.
-Better still, ExpressVPN has a ‘split tunneling’ feature, which allows you to choose which device or app traffic goes through an encrypted VPN tunnel or connects directly to the internet.
+Better still, ExpressVPN and Surfshark have a ‘split tunneling’ feature, which allows you to choose which device or app traffic goes through an encrypted VPN tunnel or connects directly to the internet.

 If the banks know how a VPN can keep you private and won’t allow you to do a transaction, you could imagine how helpful this tool is in your everyday surfing.